- Jeff Caliguire

 Well, how many “yeses,” “No’s” and “maybe’s” did you get?

 If you had 1 or 0 “no’s” you may be ready to at least intentionally explore

-As I have learned, it’s not weakness to work with a profession.
+As I have learned, it’s not a weakness to work in a profession.
 Just the opposite, it’s wisdom!
 The fact you’ve read this far means you care about growth… for yourself and others.

 And you believe your growth matters.

 The time is now!
 The person is you!